StrangeBeeCorp/docs/docs/thehive/administration/status/create-a-status.md

     **- Stage \***

     The stage linked to the status.
 TheHive includes four predefined stages—*New*, *Imported*, *In progress*, and *Closed*.
 These stages are hard-coded and you can't modify, delete, or extend them.

+    !!! note "Stage can't be changed"
         After you link a stage to a status, you can't change it.
 To assign a different stage, you must [delete the status](delete-a-status.md) and [create a new one](create-a-status.md).

     !!! info "Imported stage"
         The *Imported* stage isn't available for manual selection in the interface.
 It's linked to an *Imported* status that's automatically applied in the following situations: